Skip to content

 Frequently Asked Questions

-What percentage of first-round votes typically secures second place in Brazilian presidential elections?
+What vote share typically secures second place in Brazilian presidential first rounds?

 Learn More